emacsfodder/sublime2yas/README.md

     git clone https://github.com/jasonm23/sublime-snippet-import.git
     cd sublime-snippet-import
-    cp sublime-snippet-import.rb /usr/local/bin/sublime-snippet-import
+    install.sh

-Assumes that `/usr/local/bin` is user writable.
-You can put it anywhere your execution path will find it.
+Install will copy the script to `/usr/local/bin`.
+If you want to install it manually, just place it somewhere in your path.

-<sup>FYI I'll probably package this up into a gem, in a few days.</sup>
+<sup>FYI I'll package this up into a gem, in a few days.</sup>

 ### Removal

-run `rm /usr/local/bin/sublime-snippet-import`
+run `uninstall.sh` from the `sublime-snippet-import` directory.

 ### Dependencies